alphagov/notifications-python-client/DOCUMENTATION.md

 ### Response

-If the request to the client is successful, you will receive a `<generator object>` response that will return all received text messages.
+If the request to the client is successful, the client will return a `<generator object>` that will return all received text messages.

 ```python
 <generator object NotificationsAPIClient.get_received_texts_iterator at 0x1026c7410>